 - Omega-3s regulate the nervous system, blood pressure, inflammatory processes and many other processes in the body.

-- Omega-3s are also used by the body to maintain the health of the eyes, immune function and brain.
+- Omega-3s are also used by the body to maintain the eyes, immune function, and brain’s health.

 Omega−3 fatty acids are polyunsaturated fatty acids.
 The most researched ones are ALA, EPA, and DHA: